msolvaag/redux-db/docs/models.rst

     /// deletes all records in table.
     deleteAll() : void;

-    /// get a single the record value value( id:number | string ) : any | undefined;
+    /// get a single record value
+    value( id:number | string ) : any | undefined;

 .. note::